-Fig 1.
+Figure 1.
 Leaf symptoms of rust pathogen Uromyces viciae-fabae pustules established on leaf of young faba bean plant

-Fig 2.
+Figure 2.
 Leaf symptoms of teliospores of the rust fungus established on mature faba bean leaf.

-Fig 3.
 Generalised life cycle of rust disease Uromyces viciae-fabae of faba bean.
 (Source: Bill MacLeod, Department of Agriculture, Western Australia).

 The disease can be controlled by using resistant varieties and the strategic use of foliar fungicides.
 Because spores of the fungus can travel long distances to infect a new crop, prevention is difficult.

 A break of at least three years between faba bean crops is recommended.
 Aim for a separation of 250m from the previous year's faba bean paddock.
 Do not sow adjacent to last year's faba bean stubble.

 A number of faba bean varieties are currently available with improved resistance to rust.
 See the Victorian Winter Crop Summary for more information.

 Foliar fungicides can be used to control the disease and prevent a rust epidemic developing.
 Crops should be monitored closely if warm (approx 20oC) temperatures and very high humidity occur.
 Successful fungicide application relies on crop monitoring and timeliness of application with the right product effective against rust.
 Several products are registered for use against rust, see Pulse Seed Treatments and Foliar Fungicides or consult your local agronomist

 Detailed information on each of the pulse diseases can be obtained from:

 Field Crops Pathology, Grains Innovation Park, 110 Natimuk Road, Horsham 3400.
 Phone: (03) 5362 2111 or the DEDJTR Customer Service Centre 136 186